 - Menus will be posted on the school website, nutrient content and ingredients will be provided upon request.
-Menus will be created/reviewed by a Registered Dietitian or other certified nutrition professional. - Students will be allowed at least 20 minutes to eat lunch.
+Menus will be created in accordance to USDA and NSLP guidelines. - Students will be allowed at least 20 minutes to eat lunch.
 Students are served lunch at a reasonable and appropriate time of day.